 C. Water Administration.

 i.
 Each Lot Owner shall limit the pumping of the Dawson aquifer wells.
 The Donohoo Wells, located on Lots 1 and 2, are limited to pumping 1.6 acre-feet annually, consistent with the Augmentation Plan.
 Should Lot 2 ever be subdivided into two lots, the existing wells on the existing Lots 1 and 2 shall be limited to 1.3 acre-feet annually, and pumping from the well on the newly created Lot 3 shall be limited to 0.6 acre-feet annually.
 Each Lot Owner shall further ensure that the allocations of use of water resulting from such pumping as provided in the Augmentation Plan is maintained, as between in-house, irrigation, stock water and other allowed uses.
+Each lot shall have an occupied single-family dwelling creating return flows from a non-evaporative septic system before utilizing water for irrigation or animal watering.
 Each lot owner will be responsible for constructing of their well and providing adequate return flows through in-house use prior to utilizing water for other decreed uses.
-Each Lot Owner shall use non-evaporative septic systems in order to ensure that return flows from such systems are made to the stream system to replace depletions during pumping and shall not be sold, traded or used for any other purpose.
+Each Lot Owner shall use non-evaporative septic systems in order to ensure that return flows from such systems are made to the stream system.
+The non-evaporative septic system on each lot will ensure return flows from each system are made to the stream to replace actual depletions during pumping.
+These return flows shall only be used for replacement purposes, shall not be separated from the transfer of title to the land, and shall not be separately sold, conveyed, traded, bartered, assigned or encumbered in whole or in part for any other purpose.
 The Lot Owners, as the owners of all obligations and responsibilities under the Augmentation Plan, shall administer and enforce the Augmentation Plan as applies to each Lot Owner’s respective Lot and pumping from individual Dawson aquifer wells.
 Such administration shall include, without limitation, accountings to the Colorado Division of Water Resources under the Augmentation Plan and taking all necessary and required actions under the Augmentation Plan to protect and preserve the ground water rights for all Lot owners.
 Each Lot Owner has the right to specifically enforce, by injunction if necessary, the Augmentation Plan against any other Lot Owner for failing to comply with the Lot Owner’s respective obligations under the Augmentation Plan, including the enforcement of the terms and conditions of well permits issued pursuant to the Augmentation Plan, and the reasonable legal costs and fees for such enforcement shall be borne by the party against whom such action is necessary.
 The use of the not-nontributary Dawson ground water rights owned by each Lot Owner is restricted and regulated by the terms and conditions of the Augmentation Plan and this Declaration, including, without limitation, that each Lot Owner is subject to the maximum annual well pumping as stated in the Augmentation Plan.
 Failure of a Lot Owner to comply with the terms of the Augmentation Plan may result in an order from the Division of Water Resources under the Augmentation Plan to curtail use of ground water rights.